wasp-lang/wasp/web/docs/auth/auth-hooks.md

 ### OAuth fields

-The `oauth` object is passed to the `onAfterSignup` and `onAfterLogin` hooks only when the user is authenticated with [Social Auth](./social-auth/overview.md).
+Wasp passes the `oauth` object to the `onAfterSignup` and `onAfterLogin` hooks only when the user is authenticated with [Social Auth](./social-auth/overview.md).

 It has the following fields:

 - `accessToken: string`

-  The OAuth access token can be used to make requests to the provider's API on the user's behalf.
+  You can use the OAuth access token to make requests to the provider's API on the user's behalf.

 - `uniqueRequestId: string`

   The unique request ID for the OAuth flow (you might know it as the `state` parameter in OAuth.)

-  You can use the unique request ID to get the data saved in the `onBeforeOAuthRedirect` hook.
+  You can use the unique request ID to get the data that was saved in the `onBeforeOAuthRedirect` hook.